NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/hackathon.md

         ![](./images/windows_device_manager.png){ width="480" .shadow}

-    You can also get Jetson on a Wi-fi network to have the Internet connection and that allows your team members to simultaneously access Jetson to do the work.
+    You can also get Jetson on a Wi-Fi network to have the Internet connection and that allows your team members to simultaneously access Jetson to do the work.

 === "Monitor-attached setup"